rizitis/slack-revert/README.md

   - When prompted, enter "revert" and choose the desired snapshot date.
   - The command will download from [slackware.uk](https://slackware.uk/cumulative/) the correct versions of the required packages.
   - Before upgrading or downgrading, you will be prompted to confirm your choice.
-  - Also if some packages failed to download  they will appear in terminal screen
+  - Also if some packages failed to download  they will appear in terminal screen.

 ## Limitations
 1. `slack-revert` only works with officially installed Slackware packages.
 It does not support 3rd-party repositories (like SlackBuilds, Alien, etc.).